miknayr/The-Bagel-Invitationals/updates.md

 - figure out how to reset power bar to adjust for strokes.
 - stop game after ball has entered hole, set game status when teeing off and ball in hole.

+5/18 8pm update;
+- added keyboard stroke ! left and right to set angle used